OpenStitching/lir/README.md

 # lir
 Largest Interior Rectangle implementation in Python.

+:rocket: Through Numba it is compiled to machine code “just-in-time” for execution at native machine code speed!

 ### Acknowledgements

 Thanks to [Tim Swan](https://www.linkedin.com/in/tim-swan-14b1b/) for making his Largest Interior Rectangle implementation in C# [open source](https://github.com/Evryway/lir) and did a great [blog post](https://www.evryway.com/largest-interior/) about it.
 The first part was mainly reimplementing his solution in Python.